smhigley/11ty-site/writing/tooltips-in-wcag-21.md

 ---
 title: Tooltips in the time of WCAG 2.1
 tags: post
-date: 2019-08-10
+date: 2019-08-12
 summary: "A review of the history and current state of tooltip accessibility.
-AKA: everything you need to know before making a tooltip"
+AKA: everything you need to know before making a tooltip."
 ---

 TL;DR recommendation: Narrow down your definition of "tooltip," and jump to [the last section](#best-practices-summary).